 And this is a difficult task!

 So, in this Seminar module of the First Saturday, we find just the right amount of content for this time-slot.
-And that means it’s a small amount.
-Usually an extremely short form or a principle, or a simple entry or something.
+Well, at least the teacher does, ahead of time.

 For example, we recently covered one of the Duan leveled forms of Chang Quan or Longfist.
 It was a nod to our Demo Team, as they are learning and training a lot of Longfist stuff currently, that is quite unique from what they train in the regular Northern Shaolin Kung Fu class.